Assorted orange pumpkins sit on the ground at a market

 • Delicata Squash: Chef Keiry prefers savory applications for this squash, like grilling and roasting, because it’s not as sweet as other varieties.

-• Spaghetti Squash: This squash is fibrous and stringy when roasted (hence its name), so Chef Keiry doesn’t recommend it for purees or baking.
+• Spaghetti Squash (not pictured): This squash is fibrous and stringy when roasted (hence its name), so Chef Keiry doesn’t recommend it for purees or baking.

 • Jack O’ Lanterns: Also known as carving pumpkins, these are better for decor because they have a bitter taste, Chef Keiry says.
 If you want to eat them, taste the flesh to make sure it’s on the sweeter side, and then roast.
 You’ll want to strain the puree overnight because these pumpkins have a high water content; the more liquid there is, the softer the puree will be, which is hard for baking but good for soup!